ElisabethHuhn/AndroidArchitectureExample3/README.md

 then fetching the lists of Drivers and Routes, and making assertions about the final state.

 ## UI Testing Strategy
-Once the ViewModel and Repository are tested, the UI testing can be simply to automate the smoke test of the App.
+Once the ViewModel and Repository are tested, the UI testing can be to simply automate the smoke test of the App.
 Compose gives us the ability to test that the UI is properly displaying the expected state.
 The easiest way to test that an element is on the UI is to assign testTags to the UI elements, then find those testTags in the UI test.
 Thus, all of the compose elements have testTags assigned to them.

 However, it is never easy.
-Compose seems to duplicate nodes seemingly at random.
+Compose seems to duplicate nodes when there is an if statement governing the items of a LazyColumn.
-Well, not at random, but I haven't figured out the pattern yet.
-It seems to be related to the use of if statements in the LazyColumn to determine whether to display a particular element.
 So relying on the testTag to find the element in the UI test is not a bullet-proof strategy.
+I got around this by putting all the if statements at the end of the LazyColumn, but it makes for a stilted UI.

 **Smoke Test Script:**